This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Don’t get me wrong, we did see wildlife.
 Toward the end of our trip, a young moose meandered through a city park just feet away from us.
 Hordes of salmon mesmerized us as they journeyed upstream in shallow water.

-During our day cruise, a female humpback and her baby broke the surface about 50 yards away.
+During our day cruise with Major Marine tours, a female humpback and her baby broke the surface about 50 yards away.
 We also spotted puffins, a bald eagle, white mountain goats, floating otters, and sea lions along the cliffs.
 But without binoculars or a really deep camera lens (like this one on sale, if you own a Canon DSLR), most animals were only specks.

 All that to say, Alaskan wildlife is active in September!
 Many are foraging and preparing for the long winter, but they can also hide really well amongst the fall foliage.